 Speaking of feel, the PHA-50 keys feel very good, and I definitely rank them as one of the best feeling actions out there.

-While the keys feel slightly lighter than those found on actual acoustic grands, they are still very playable.
+While the keys feel slightly lighter than those found on upright pianos and are closer in feel to the grand piano action.

 This is a plus considering the large library of sounds on the RD-2000.
 Synths, organs, and electric pianos feel right at home on the PHA-50 keyboard, and I had a lot of fun playing it.
 The keyboard feels great for playing acoustic piano sounds as well.